argilla-io/distilabel/docs/sections/how_to_guides/basic/step/index.md

 ### Runtime parameters

-`Step`s can also have `RuntimeParameter`, which are parameters that can only used after the pipeline initialisation when calling the `Pipeline.run`.
+`Step`s can also have `RuntimeParameter`, which are parameters that can only be used after the pipeline initialisation when calling the `Pipeline.run`.

 ```python
 from distilabel.mixins.runtime_parameters import RuntimeParameter